ILC sensitivity for leptophilic scalar dark matter

 We include the $b$-jet in our definition of $j$ along with $u,d,s,c,b$ and consider it equivalent to any other light quark jet\footnote{For the present work, we refrain from imposing any b-tagging requirements in our analysis.}.
 Note that while Eq.~\eqref{eqn:sig} suggests that we consider only an on-shell $Z$, in actuality, we include contributions from an off-shell $Z$ as well.
 The irreducible SM backgrounds corresponding to the aforementioned channels are

 respectively.
-Depending on the center of mass energy, polarisation of initial leptons and the cuts, the relative strengths of the three search channels can be determined.
+Depending on the center of mass energy, polarization of initial leptons and the cuts, the relative strengths of the three search channels can be determined.
 We note that the neutrino background associated with dijet search channel in~\eqref{eqn:bkgd} emanates majorly from $e^+ \, e^- \rightarrow Z + \gamma^*/Z^*$.
 The virtual photon (or, $Z$ boson) eventually splits into 2 jets and the on-shell $Z$ goes to $\nu_i\,\bar{\nu_i}$.
-Sub-dominant contributions come from the $W^+\,W^-$ fusion (i.e. $e^+\,e^-\rightarrow \nu_e\,\bar{\nu_e}\,W^+\,W^- \rightarrow \nu_e\,\bar{\nu_e}\,j\,j$) and other t-channel like W exchange diagrams.
+Sub-dominant contributions arise from $W^+\,W^-$ fusion diagram, where off-shell $W$'s from the electron legs fuse to a quark pair through either a ``s-channel" $\gamma/Z$ or a ``t-channel" quark; also present are contributions wherein a lowest order $e^+\,e^-\rightarrow \nu_e\,\bar{\nu_e}$ is accompanied by a $\gamma^{\star}/Z^{\star}$ radiated off the leptons and going to a quark-pair.
+We include all relevant contributions to such final state.
 SM background processes with leptons in the final state~\eqref{eqn:bkgd} will have similar Feynman diagrams.
 We employ MadGraph5~\cite{Alwall:2014hca} to generate the Monte Carlo event samples corresponding to the signal and SM background processes.
-To carry out the parton shower, and hadronisation we use PYTHIA8~\cite{Sjostrand:2014zea}.
+To carry out the parton shower, and hadronization we use PYTHIA8~\cite{Sjostrand:2014zea}.
 Furthermore, the simulation of the detector response is performed using DELPHES3~\cite{deFavereau:2013fsa}.
 We use the configuration card corresponding to the International Large Detector (ILD)~\cite{Behnke:2013lya} incorporated within the Delphes framework.
 The energy smearing parameters of the electromagnetic and the hadronic calorimeter are set according to the technical design report for ILC detectors~\cite{Behnke:2013lya}, as follows

 The jet reconstruction using the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} with a jet cone radius $R = 0.5$ is performed using the FastJet~\cite{Cacciari:2011ma,Cacciari:2005hq} package integrated within the Delphes framework.
 While performing the simulations, we refer to the technical design report for ILC~\cite{Behnke:2013xla} to set the accelerator parameters and we tabulate them in Table~\ref{table:accelparam} for convenience.